Las Aguas Productions · Creative and Label Services

 The traditional path for a serious musician used to be simple in theory: get signed, let the label handle the business, focus on the music.
 Labels provide infrastructure - PR, marketing, distribution, playlisting connections, social media promotion.
 That's what "label services" means when you separate it from the contract.

 Las Aguas Productions provides that infrastructure without the label deal.
-You keep your masters, your publishing, and your independence.
-We take on the systems and logistics that most independent artists don't have time to manage — and that labels used to handle as part of the deal.
+You keep your masters, your publishing, and your independence - the traditional money makers for labels and the source of issues with predatory deals.
+We take on the systems, logistics, and work hours that most independent artists don't have time to manage - and that labels used to handle as part of the deal.

 What We Can't Do

 We're not a major label, and we're not pretending to be.
 We don't have the budgets for radio campaigns at scale.
 We can't guarantee playlist placements, and we don't have the pull to get you on the cover of a major publication.
-These are honest limitations.
+These are real limitations because of size.

 What We Handle